 Visit the nearby Saratoga Speedway, located on the scenic Island Highway.
 The 3/8 mile Baby “D” shaped track was designed from the Daytona track.
 Saratoga celebrated its 30th year last year and is ranked as one of the finest tracks in the province.
 The pit area inside the racing surface allows spectators to view their favourites preparing their cars for the next event.
 Bracket Drag Racing every other weekend, staged by the Island Drag Racing Association.
 Outdoor Concerts have become commonplace, with spectators enjoying an up-close view and fantastic acoustics.

-The Miracle Beach Adventure Mini Golf, with its distinctive designs is a delight for children and adults alike!
+The Miracle Beach Mini Golf, with its distinctive designs is a delight for children and adults alike!
 Located at the junction of Highway 19 and Miracle Beach Road.

-Golf: Saratoga Beach Golf Course offers a 9-hole par 32 course.
+Golf: Saratoga Beach Golf Club offers a 9-hole par 32 course.
 Nearby golf courses include Storey Creek Golf Course and Sequoia Springs Golf Club in Campbell River, and Crown Isle Golf and Country Club in Courtenay.
 Vancouver Island Golf Vacations.

 Storm watching is stirring for children and adults alike, whether snug in a room with a view or out to watch nature’s fury.
 When the storm has passed, you’ll be rewarded with a peaceful stroll along a cool deserted beach.

 Outdoor Adventure: Saratoga Beach is a summer hot spot for watersports like windsurfing and skim boarding.
 Kite flyers will love this oceanfront playground.